annabakas/othello/README.md

 **player.c/h**
 * Contains functions and declarations needed to determine valid moves for a player.

+**computer.c/h**
+* Contains functions and declrations needed for computer to decide best move.

 **utlity.c/h**
 * Contains functions and declarations needed to perform generic actions throughout gameplay.